 All code to reproduce this work, as well as underlying daily WBGTmax for each carceral facility during 1982-2020 and analytical products used here, are freely available at https://github.com/sparklabnyc/temperature_prisons_united_states_2024.

-Correspondence

-Correspondence should be addressed to Robbie M. Parks (robbie.parks@columbia.edu) and Cascade Tuholske (cascade.tuholske1@montana.edu)

 Acknowledgments

 C.T. is supported by the National Aeronautics and Space Administration ROSES Earth Science Applications: Equity and Environmental Justice program grant 80NSSC22K1872.
 A.E.N is supported by the National Institutes of Health Office of the Director and National Institute of Dental and Craniofacial Research grant DP5OD031849, Eunice Kennedy Shriver National Institute of Child Health and Human Development grant P2CHD058486, and by National Institute of Environmental Health Sciences grant P30ES009089.
 R.S. was supported by the National Institute of Environmental Health Sciences grant T32 ES007322.
 R.M.P are V.D.L. are supported by National Institute of Environmental Health Sciences grant R00 ES033742.